-Water: help establish your new plants
+Water your new plants for establishment

-We should all strive to create planting schemes that are sustainable, allowing our plants to cope with extremes of weather.
-However, newly planted plants need to be watered to establish them, even if carefully selected to withstand some drought, will struggle in the first year if they are not watered during times of dry weather, especially if it is windy.
 Dry and windy is a bad combination for plants.
 The wind in particular will strip water from the plant and as they have not yet established their root system at the same time as drying the surface of any bare soil.

 How to water your new plants